“…do not be grieved, for the joy of the Lord is your strength.” Nehemiah 8:10

 Strength and Joy

 The desire to be strong is good.
 The Bible is full of calls to be strong.
 But if we take these directives at face value, we miss the point entirely.
-When God commands Moses and Joshua to be strong, He is not asking his people to dig deep and find strength within themselves.
+When God commands Moses and Joshua to be strong, He is not asking them to dig deep and find strength within themselves.

 He’s calling them to a counterintuitive strength, and he immediately gives them a basis for it.
 Be strong, He commands, not because you are great, mighty, or able, but because I will be with you wherever you go, and I AM great, mighty, and able.
+But where does Joy fit in?

-So where does Joy fit in?
-What brings God Joy, and what does this have to do with our strength?
 When I think strength, I think brute strength, physical force, dogged willpower.
 But Joy?
 It’s not what comes to mind.
 If we are to find strength in God, wouldn’t that have more to do with his power than his joy?
 It’s never made much sense to me.
-But on a recent trip to Puerto Rico, it started to click.
+But on a recent trip to Puerto Rico, it started to click because Nehemiah’s words moved from theoretical to experiential knowledge.

-Nehemiah’s words finally grabbed me because they moved from theoretical to experiential knowledge.
 After a few days of hard work in the hot sun, I should’ve been whooped.
 But I wasn’t.
 I had gas in the tank and a smile on my face.
 I felt strong, when I should’ve been weak, and I believe it’s because of the Joy of Lord.

-Hurricanes, homes, and hope
+Hurricanes, Homes, and Hope

 Let’s start with why I was in Puerto Rico in the first place.
 It wasn’t to sunbathe and sip piña coladas.

 Puerto Rico is one of the most densely populated and hurricane vulnerable islands in the world.
 Since 1980, violent storms have caused eight different billion-dollar plus disaster events.
 2017’s Hurricane Maria alone caused 115B worth of damage, devastating the island and taking nearly 3,000 lives.
-Relief spikes after dramatic events, but the need for investment endures long after the Red Cross leaves.
+Relief always spikes after dramatic events, but the need for investment endures long after the Red Cross leaves.

 Hunger Corp is a Puerto Rican ministry that’s dedicated to the enduring work.
 They’re in the trenches rebuilding homes and restoring dignity for vulnerable people across the island.
 My church has partnered with Hunger Corp for nearly a decade, providing financial support and sending a few small teams down each year to work on home construction projects.
 Last April, a friend reached out and asked me to join him on one of these trips.